JacobReynolds/the-hallway/docs/msnbc-for-github/index.md

 }
 ```

 and you can start iterating through all `package.json` files on Github, in descending order of popularity.
 Deeper in the code I parse out all of the dependencies and goodness but this was the hard part.
 Fun fact, getting files from `raw.githubusercontent.com` doesn't count against your rate limit, which is the reason for that substitution.
 Since I solved that, I should go ahead and build everything else!
 I went through building out some dependency parsing logic, stuffing it into a DB and displaying it in a UI.
-Only for me to discover 2 days later this note in their docs
+Only for me to discover, 2 days later, this note in their docs

 > the GitHub REST API provides up to 1,000 results for each search